declanoller/declanoller.github.io/_posts/2018-11-04-training-an-rl-agent-to-play-puckworld-with-a-ddqn.md

 **Epsilon exploration**

 $\epsilon$-greediness means that, some small percent of the time, the agent will take a random action instead of the greedy one.
 People often either keep a small random element during the whole episode (maybe 5%), or they "anneal" by starting off with $\epsilon$ and "decaying" periodically by multiplying it with some other constant that's less than 1.
 This will make it decay to 0 over some time period.
-People also sometimes use an exponential plus a constant term, so they can have it decay to a finite, nonzero value, but I didn't do that here.$
+People also sometimes use an exponential plus a constant term, so they can have it decay to a finite, nonzero value, but I didn't do that here.

 I compared three strategies here: greedy, constant small exploration, and large initial epsilon, decaying to 0.
 Since this was run with $10^5$ steps, for the decaying one, $\epsilon \sim 0.006$ by step $10^4$, for example.